 Lactation Services at Spartanburg Regional Healthcare System supports you before you have your baby, while you are in the hospital and after you go home.
-Our lactation office is on the third floor of the Montgomery Tower.
-We offer many breastfeeding supplies for purchase or rental in this beautiful boutique setting.
+Our lactation office is on the third floor of the Montgomery Tower at Spartanburg Medical Center.
+We offer many breastfeeding supplies for purchase or rental in a beautiful boutique setting.

 Whether you are facing specific issues with breastfeeding or just want to ensure you get off to a great start nourishing and bonding with your baby, you can schedule an appointment with one of our Certified Lactation Consultants.
 Call us at 864-560-2297 for more information.

-Check out our Events page for upcoming session dates and to register.
+Check out our events page for upcoming dates and to register.
 Call us at 864-560-2297 for questions or to register.

 Breast milk is the ideal nutrition for your baby, especially if your newborn is ill or born prematurely.
 Human breast milk has been shown to greatly reduce illness and lower your baby’s risk of life-threatening disease such as necrotizing enterocolitis (a serious condition in which portions of the bowel undergo tissue death).
 If mother’s breast milk is not available, we can supplement with human donor milk that we purchase from South Carolina’s Milk Bank.